-The 2017 VAKAVA entrance examination enables prospective students to simultaneously apply to seven universities and 3 degree programmes in education.
+VAKAVA entrance examination enables prospective students to simultaneously apply to seven universities and 3 degree programmes in education.
 Applicants may apply to a maximum of six degree programmes nationwide.

 There are seven universities participating in the VAKAVA-network: University of Helsinki, University of Eastern Finland, University of Jyväskylä, University of Lapland, University of Oulu, University of Tampere and University of Turku.